manassaloi/manassaloi.github.io/_posts/2016-05-13-humble-inquiry-edgar-schein.markdown

 + I had to accept my dependency on others for the relevant information and be Here-and-now Humble, i.e., ask the faculty for help instead of telling them what to do.

-+ I had to figure out what kind of question would really provide the answer, and, more importantly, how to ask that question—in this case through a memo that also let people know that I was not interested in individual information
++ I had to figure out what kind of question would really provide the answer, and, more importantly, how to ask that question—in this case through a memo that also let people know that I was not interested in individual information.

 + Taking people off the promotion ladder without telling them is showing less respect and being more authoritarian than making oneself vulnerable by engaging in conversation.

-+ That I could easily fall into the trap of telling, i.e., making the decision for Joe, and fail to ask where asking was appropriate
++ I could easily fall into the trap of telling and fail to ask where asking was appropriate.

 + When a question is asked in a group setting, it is important to impose a rule that everyone gets to answer the question before back-and-forth discussion is allowed.